MatthewSabia1/SubPirate/memory-bank/activeContext.md

   8. Added explicit row-level security policies for the user_usage_stats table
   9. Verified successful implementation by executing the script
   10. Fixed console errors that were appearing during application usage

+## Recent Changes
+- Fixed NSFW content handling in Calendar component to ensure all content displays properly
+- Updated RedditImage component to handle NSFW thumbnails more effectively
+- Improved post details fetching to properly handle NSFW content and thumbnails
+- Removed content filtering from Reddit API integration
+- Set showNSFW to true by default in Dashboard component

+## Current Focus
+- Ensuring all Reddit content displays properly regardless of NSFW status
+- Improving image handling and fallbacks for all content types
+- Maintaining proper error handling while ensuring no content is filtered

+## Active Decisions
+1. NSFW Content Handling:
+   - No filtering of NSFW content at any level
+   - Special handling for Reddit's 'nsfw' thumbnail placeholder
+   - Use of alternative image sources when primary thumbnail is unavailable
+   - Proper fallback system for all image types

+2. Image Display Strategy:
+   - Try preview image first (highest quality)
+   - Fall back to thumbnail if preview unavailable
+   - Use media.oembed.thumbnail_url as additional source
+   - Generate placeholder only when no images available

+3. Error Handling:
+   - Maintain error logging for debugging
+   - Use fallback images when needed
+   - Don't filter content based on type or rating

+## Recent Component Updates
+1. RedditImage Component:
+   - Removed NSFW filtering from URL validation
+   - Improved handling of Reddit's special thumbnail values
+   - Enhanced fallback system for all content types

+2. Calendar Component:
+   - Updated fetchPostDetails to better handle NSFW content
+   - Improved image source selection logic
+   - Added additional logging for content handling

+3. Dashboard Component:
+   - Set showNSFW to true by default
+   - Removed any NSFW-related filtering

+## Next Steps
+1. Test NSFW content display across all components
+2. Verify image loading and fallbacks work consistently
+3. Monitor error logs for any image loading issues
+4. Consider adding more image source fallbacks if needed
+5. Update documentation to reflect new content handling approach

+## Known Issues
+- None currently identified with NSFW content handling
+- Continue monitoring for any image loading edge cases

+## Recent Improvements
+1. Image Handling:
+   - Better handling of Reddit's special thumbnail values
+   - More robust fallback system
+   - Improved error logging

+2. Content Display:
+   - No content filtering
+   - Better handling of NSFW posts
+   - More reliable image loading

+3. Error Handling:
+   - Clearer error messages
+   - Better fallback behavior
+   - Improved debugging information